The Ultimate Guide to Your First Trip to Europe

 When traveling around Europe, you frequently commute between cities and countries.
 Make sure your packing list for Europe is as light as possible, so you are not burdened by heavy luggage as you go between cities.
 Weather changes quickly and can be varied across different countries.

-What you pack very much depends on the time of year and the country you are visiting when you go to Europe.
+What you pack very much depends on the time of year and the country you visit in Europe.
 However, packing layers, sturdy walking shoes, and only cosmetic essentials will help lighten your load.
 Cosmetic travel necessities include your daily makeup and the travel sizes of your bathing products.
 Any item you forget can easily be purchased across European cities.
 Moreover, it will be very cheap!

-Walking between train stations, attractions, and wineries will quickly increase your steps!
-Having a pair of walking shoes that can go a distance will ensure your comfort during your time abroad.
+Walking between train stations, attractions, and wineries can quickly add up your steps!
+Bringing a reliable pair of walking shoes will keep you comfortable throughout your travels.

 It could be beneficial to pack a hat.
 Not only are hats stylish, but they will also help protect you from the sun during the many hours you will be strolling through the city.
 In addition, wheeled suitcases and travel backpacks will be much easier to transport than a duffel bag.